 Below you can see the K-50 and K-S2 sensor size comparison.

-Pentax K-50 and Pentax K-S2 have almost the same sensor size so none of them has any significant advantage over other in this area.
+Pentax K-50 and Pentax K-S2 have almost the same sensor size so none of them has any significant advantage over other in providing control over depth of field when used with same focal length and aperture.